Ventura DMV Hearing Attorney

 DMV Hearing Process

 When charged with DUI in the state of California, the police officer that conducts the arrest has the right to take away your driver's license and issue a temporary license.
-To get your driving privileges reinstated, you must schedule a DMV hearing within 10 days of the arrest.
+The only way to avoid license suspension under these conditions is by scheduling a DMV hearing within 10 days of the arrest.
 If you fail to do so, you can face the possibility an automatic license suspension.

 DMV hearings are conducted separately from criminal proceedings.
 This means that the DMV hearing will only concern whether you violated a section of the Vehicle Code and if you will face license suspension as a result - while the criminal case concerns your guilt and criminal punishment.

 A DUI attorney in Ventura at our firm can accompany you to the DMV hearing.
 At this time, our efforts will be geared toward proving that your driver's license should not be suspended.
 Arguments that can be used in your defense at this time include:

 - The law enforcement officer did not have reasonable cause to believe you were driving under the influence

 - Your BAC level was not above the legal limit

 At Lessem, Newstat & Tooson, LLP, our DUI attorneys can assist you with scheduling a DMV hearing and provide knowledgeable and dedicated representation to fight a driver's license suspension.
 With over 50 years of combined experience, we're prepared to handle the full range of DUI cases.